-- 1. All information required in Section 4.1: Submittal Requirements for All Applications, and all information required in Section 5.2: Required Plan Information Minor Site Plan. - 2.
-Surveyed property lines showing their deflection angles, or bearings, distances, radii, lengths of arcs, control angles along property lines and monuments. - Engineered construction plans for all or modified parking and loading areas, pedestrian access, driveways and roadway improvement, storm water drainage, water and sewer improvements, private utilities, landscaping, lighting, along with construction and typical details and specifications. - Certification, signature, and stamp of the professionals who prepared each plan or report including where applicable including Licensed Land Surveyor, NH Licensed Civil Engineer, Wetland Scientist, Soil Scientist, Landscape Architect, Architect, or other licensed design professional. - 5.
+- 1. All information required in Section 4.1: Submittal Requirements for All Applications, and all information required in Section 5.2: Required Plan Information- Minor Site Plan. - 2.
+Existing and proposed monumentation

+- 3. Engineered construction plans for all or modified parking and loading areas, pedestrian access, driveways and roadway improvement, storm water drainage, water and sewer improvements, private utilities, landscaping, lighting, along with construction and typical details and specifications. - 4.
+Certification, signature, and stamp of the professionals who prepared each plan or report including where applicable including Licensed Land Surveyor, NH Licensed Civil Engineer, Wetland Scientist, Soil Scientist, Landscape Architect, Architect, or other licensed design professional. - 5.
 Any other exhibits or data that the Planning Board may require to adequately evaluate the proposed development for Site Plan Review.

-Section 5.4 Supporting Documentation for Major Site Plan
+Section 5.4 Supporting Documentation Development Impact Summary Report for Major Site Plan